-Heytesbury Primary School follows the procedure set out by the SVPP 'Allegations against adults' flowchart which is displayed in the staffroom and adult cloakrooms for easy reference.
+School name follows the procedure set out by the SVPP 'Allegations against adults' flowchart which is displayed in the staffroom and adult cloakrooms for easy reference.

-Where anyone in the school has a concern about the behaviour or an adult who works or volunteer at the school, they must immediately consult the Headteacher who will refer to the Designated Officer for Allegations (DOFA).
+Where anyone in the school has a concern about the behaviour of an adult who works or volunteers at the school, including supply staff, they must immediately consult the Headteacher who will refer to the Designated Officer for Allegations (DOFA).

-Any concern or allegation against the Headteacher will be reported to the Chair of Governors without informing the Headteacher/Principal.
+Any concern or allegation against the Headteacher will be reported to the Chair of Governors without informing the Headteacher.